 Another problem of comprehensive income taxation is the nonseparation of nominal and real returns on interest bearing assets.
 Interest income is regarded as taxable capital income under SHS standard, although the component of interest income which compensates for inflation to keep the value of wealth constant in real terms must not be taxed as comprehensive income.
 Only the real interest component increases wealth and thus is taxable capital income.
 Separating the two components requires the imputation of an economically correct inflation rate.
 Most tax codes do not allow for inflation adjustment of nominal values, since interest income is not the only field for such a correction.
-Technically this deviation for tax purposes has to use nominal prices, even if they refer to different periods and constant prices would be the economically correct valuation devise.
+Technically this deviation from the SHS standard is called nominal-value principle and it implies that the valuation for tax purposes has to use nominal prices, even if they refer to different periods and constant prices would be the economically correct valuation devise.